Lawmakers keep a close eye on writers’ strike with no end in sight

 The AMPTP said their member companies “remain united in their desire to reach a deal that is mutually beneficial to writers and the health and longevity of the industry, and to avoid hardship to the thousands of employees who depend upon the industry for their livelihoods.”

-Experts in organized labor say that what’s fundamentally at issue in the current dispute is the same thing that prompted the last writers’ strike in 2007 and 2008: The portion of profits from streaming and online distribution that writers can have as opposed to the studios and their investors, who get paid in the form of returns to their ownership shares.
+Experts in organized labor say that what’s fundamentally at issue in the current dispute is the same thing that prompted the last writers’ strike from 2007-08: The portion of profits from streaming and online distribution that writers can have as opposed to the studios and their investors, who get paid in the form of returns to their ownership shares.

 “[Johansson’s] revenue was based on how much [the movie made] at the box office.
 And then Disney decided to release it to the Disney [streaming] channel to get more people to subscribe, which dramatically altered her anticipated payout by the tens of millions of dollars.
 And the same thing is true for all of the writers if they were expecting to get a box office percentage and then [there’s a decision] to stream it on Netflix,” he said.